Can Dogs & Hardwood Flooring Co-Habitate?

 But there are some things to consider to make sure your pup doesn’t wear out their welcome.
 Most obviously, you’ll want to choose the appropriate wood species, taking into consideration hardness, scratch resistance, as well as grain pattern, and color.
 You’ll also want to consider what kind of finish is applied on it, in addition to some strategies to help minimize the potential impacts your pets might have.

-When it comes to durability, all wood species are not created equal – and the variability is far more nuanced than just the difference between softwood and hardwood.
-Immediately removing softwoods from the discussion is a good starting point, as pet claws will gauge up even the sturdiest softwoods.
+When it comes to durability, not all wood species are not created equal – and the variability is far more nuanced than just the difference between softwood and hardwood.
+Immediately removing softwoods from the discussion is a good starting point, as pet claws will impact even the sturdiest softwoods.
 But within the realm of hardwoods, hard is a relative term with some species being inherently twice as hard as others, and the rest falling somewhere in between.

 A scale developed over 100 years ago by Austrian wood researcher Gabriel Janka measures how many pounds per square inch of force are required to imbed a steel ball halfway into a wood plank.
 His Janka scale documents that the hardest domestic options include (in descending order) Hickory, Maple, White Oak, Ash, Red Oak, and Yellow Birch.
 This is a good starting point.